Ian-Mumbi/Quora-Question-Pairs-Analysis/readme.md

-# Quora Querstuion Pairs Analysis
+# Quora Question Pairs Analysis

 This is an analysis for the Kaggle Competition for building a machine learning model that predicts duplicate questions asked on Quora.